 board - of considerable value.

 A report from Liverpool: Fame was carrying 33 passengers of whom 13 were buried in one grave.
 Three ladies were among those lost; one of whom was a widow with two children who was returning to Ireland after two years in England.
-All the crew were lost also.
+All the crew (reported as 9) were lost also.

 St Patrick 1794